Applications for April 2025 are now open!

 View the Prospectus; Programme Specification and Schedule of Programme Fees.

 Whether you have entry qualifications or experience working in a computer science field, earning a Bachelor's degree in Computer Science can help accelerate your career.
-If you do not have the standard entry requirements for the bachelor’s degree in Computer Science the University of London welcomes applications for the via the Performance-Based Admissions route.
+If you do not have the standard entry requirements for the bachelor’s degree in Computer Science the University of London welcomes applications via the Performance-Based Admissions route.

 To qualify for Performance-Based Admissions you need a minimum of four GCSEs or a High School Diploma (or equivalent) or have relevant work experience.
 If you gain Performance-Based entry to the degree, you’ll also need to achieve a pass (40% weighted average or higher) in two of the following core modules to remain on the course: Programming I, Computational Mathematics or Discrete Mathematics.
 You do not need to complete these courses before you enrol, they will simply form part of your first term studying the degree.